Curating.info

 Posted by Michelle Kasprzak • Saturday, October 4.
 2008 • Category: Musings

 Increasingly open ways of participating in the selection and display of content are blossoming.
-Harnessing the ubiquity of internet access, the Brooklyn Museum are able to produced Click!, a "crowd-curated" photography exhibition.
+Harnessing the ubiquity of internet access, the Brooklyn Museum are able to produce Click!, a "crowd-curated" photography exhibition.
 Weblogs, like FFFFOUND!, allow invited internet users to select pictures worthy of scrutiny from the tonnage of imagery available on the web.
 Taking the semi-randomness of allowing web users to filter content as a model, the Kemper Museum in Kansas City recently permitted museum visitors to choose items from the collection to be displayed in an exhibition entitled "Putting the U in Curator".

 In each of these situations, the word curating is used to describe actions taken by members of the public who would not normally self-define as curators.
 This situation is similar to the one described by Clay Shirky in his recent book, Here Comes Everybody, about the definition of a journalist: "So long as publishing was expensive, journalists were rare." (p.
 71) So long as there were relatively few museums and galleries, art curators were rare.
 On the surface, it appears that this rarity is eroding, not because of an explosion in curatorial jobs and projects, but because there is an explosion in the way the term is being used.
 "Curating" is increasingly being used to describe an expanding body of activity in terms of new platforms and materials, but remains focused on the act of the curator as editor or selector.
 This movement towards the application of the term curator to bloggers choosing images for their blogs, and to museum visitors who are invited to move a painting from the vault to the gallery wall, and to the person who votes on images in a web browser, expands the notion of a curator at the same time that it contracts it.